Rudolf-Gama/MonthlyChallenge-Backend/README.md

 To run the application, use the following command: mvn spring-boot:run

-After starting the application, you can access the H2 database console at `http://localhost:9090/h2-console` and configure it with the JDBC URL `jdbc:h2:mem:test`
+##After starting the application, you can access the H2 database console at `http://localhost:9090/h2-console` and configure it with the JDBC URL `jdbc:h2:mem:test`

-The application exposes REST endpoints for managing monthly tasks.
+##The application exposes REST endpoints for managing monthly tasks.
 You can interact with these endpoints using tools like Postman or curl.

-Example Endpoints:
+##Example Endpoints
 GET /challenges: Retrieve all challenges
 POST /challenges: Create a new challenge
 GET /challenges/{id}: Retrieve a challenge by ID